 So if your middle joint is not splinted in the correct position then your fingertip will droop.
 You can splint the tip of your finger for weeks and weeks but it won’t do you any good.

-Because as soon as you take the splint off your finger will droop again.
+As soon as you take your splint off, your finger will droop again.

 The last thing you want to do is splint for what feels like forever only to see your finger drooping again.